 Our commitment to providing accurate, timely information about patient care is designed to help patients and referring physicians make informed healthcare decisions.

-Many things set Children’s Hospital apart from other pediatric facilities, among them:
+Many things set Cleveland Clinic Children's apart from other pediatric facilities, among them:

 - We provide our patients and families 24/7 access to board-certified, on-site specialists and research expertise.